-- how consistently processes, procedures and controls are followed and applied; - how successful your processes, procedures and controls are at generating the intended results; and - whether your ISMS remains compliant with ISO 27001 and the requirements of interested parties.
+- How consistently processes, procedures and controls are followed and applied. - How successful your processes, procedures and controls are at generating the intended results. - Whether your ISMS remains compliant with ISO 27001 and the requirements of interested parties.

-To ensure that audits are undertaken to a high standard and in a way that is seen to add value, they need to be undertaken by individuals who:
+To ensure that audits are undertaken to a high standard and in a way that is seen to add value, they need to be undertaken by individuals who are:

-- · are respected; - competent - understand the requirements of ISO 27001; and - can quickly interpret your documentation and are wellpracticed in sound auditing techniques and behaviours.
+- Respected. - · Competent. - Familiar with the requirements of ISO 27001. - Able to interpret your documentation and are well-practiced in sound auditing techniques and behaviours.

-Most importantly of all, they need to be allocated sufficient time to do the audit and be assured of cooperation from relevant employees.
+Most importantly, they need to be allocated sufficient time to complete the audit and be assured of cooperation from relevant employees.
 You must maintain a plan for carrying out your internal audits.
-An external auditor will expect this plan to ensure that all of your ISMS processes are audited over a three-year cycle and that processes which:
+An external auditor will expect this plan to ensure that all of your ISMS processes are audited over a three-year cycle and have processes that:

-- have shown evidence of poor performance (i.e. through previous audits, or monitoring results or information security incidents); and/or - · manage the most significant information security risks - are audited at a higher frequency.
+- Show evidence of poor performance (i.e. through previous audits, or monitoring results or information security incidents). - Manage the most significant information security risks. - Are audited at a higher frequency.